WandersonSoares00/tpch/README.md

-# TPC-H Benchmark helper for MySQL and MariaDB
+# TPC-H Benchmark helper for PostgreSql

 The scripts hosted below are for implementing the TPC-H database, sample data and queries to PostgreSql Database under Linux.